Tutorial to get 100 score in PageSpeed Insights for most WordPress websites having couple external javascripts and embedded youtube videos.

 Which is a 3x improvement from the previous result of 1.46 seconds.

-“Initial server response time” can further be improved with Server or CDN level caching.
-Content serving capacity will dramatically increase when server or CDN level cache is added.
+“Initial server response time” can further be improved with page cache served by Server or CDN.
+Content serving capacity will dramatically increase as well.
 View more caching plugins for WordPress.

-I prefer using 3 levels of caching (plugin + Nginx server + free Cloudflare CDN) at the same time.
+I prefer using page cache on 3 levels (plugin + Nginx server + free Cloudflare CDN) at the same time.
 From the current tutorial we can see that even a single plugin level cache is enough to get PageSpeed score 100.

 Now let’s improve loading and execution of JavaScript.